eclipse-openj9/openj9-docs/CONTRIBUTING.md

 In particular, if your changes address an issue, quote the issue number in the commit message.

-If there is still work to be done (either in the docs or in the code) after you create your pull request, add a "WIP" prefix to the title.
+If work is ongoing, or if there is further work to be done after you create your pull request, (either in the docs or in the code) add a "WIP" (Work In Progress) prefix to the title.

 ### Previewing pull requests